nengo/nengo-fpga/docs/getting-started.rst

 .. note::
    It should be noted that the FPGA board should be configured such that non-root users do not require a password to perform ``sudo`` commands.
-   Refer to the respective FGPA board documentation for instructions on how to do this.
+If you are using the NengoBrainBoard SD image on your board, this should already be done.
+If not, refer to the respective FGPA board documentation for instructions on how to do this.

 Copy Protection
 ===============